AlexandrosPanag/My_Java_Projects/Basic Concepts/README.md

 Two Dice Rolls
 ---
- An easy solution of how we can create randomly generated numbers within a specific range can also be used as a dice rolling game
+ An easy solution of how we can create randomly generated numbers within a specific range can also be used as a dice rolling game.

+User Input
+---
+ A basic program which can receive and output user-input.